 Most of us feel very lucky for being able to be surrounded by musical instruments, try new gear first hand and socialize with like-minded customers - who often become familiar faces and even friends.
 Learn To Play Day is an yearly event that gives us the perfect opportunity to reach out for newbies who are yet to be initiated in the joys of making music.
-If this applies to you - or someone you know - here's the Top Reasons Why Everyone Should Play a Musical Instrument...
+But that's just one day of the year.
+Everyone benefits from playing music, especially children.
+So check our reasons to learn an instrument:

-We'll start with the "emotional" reasons why playing an instrument will benefit you.
+We'll start with the "emotional" reasons and benefits of playing a musical instrument and how it helps encourage a positive experience.
 How does it feel?
 How does it affect you as a person?

 1) You Will Love It

 Most people who play a musical instrument don't just do it and feel indifferent about it.
 They actually LOVE it.
 How often, in our daily lives, do we actually do something we can safely say we love?
 For most people, not often.
 Playing music is a very enjoyable activity, and also makes you feel good about yourself - it can create a real sense of achievement as you improve your skills.

 2) It'll Help You To Become A Better Person